nu11secur1ty/w1f1t3kAl1/README.md

 Comparing this repo to the "old wifite" @ https://github.com/nu11secur1ty/w1f1tEkal1

 * **Less bugs**
    * Cleaner process management.
-Does not leave processes running in the background (the old `wifite` was bad about this).
+Does not leave processes running in the background (the old `w1fit#k@l1` was bad about this).
    * No longer "one monolithic script".
 Has working unit tests.
 Pull requests are less-painful!
 * **Speed**
    * Target access points are refreshed every second instead of every 5 seconds.